OpenDMA/langchain-opendma/docs/tutorials/02_metadata_aware_retrieval.md

 > The example in this tutorial is a bit brittle and might not always work.
 > The Alfresco Sample Site is full of "Lorem Ipsum" text making similarity
 > search challenging.
-> Following tutorials present advanced techniques based on deepagents.
+> Following tutorials present advanced techniques based on tool-calling agents.

 ## Running Alfresco Community Edition